Browns Canyon National Monument

 Don't Miss: This one's easy to miss.
 Every 18.6 years, a lunar standstill takes place at Chimney Rock.
 During the winter solstice, the moon rises perfectly between the rocks, framing an amazing scene that can only be seen from the Great House Pueblo.
 Researchers suggest the pueblo's builders constructed it where they did for this reason.
 The next predicted alignment is in 2022.

-Around the Park: Chimney Rock is located west of Pagosa Springs in the San Juan National Forest.
+Around the Monument: Chimney Rock is located west of Pagosa Springs in the San Juan National Forest.
 Navajo State Park, with its beautiful boating and fishing waters is located just 40 minutes south of the archaeological area.

 Nearby Cities: Pagosa Springs, Bayfield